PacificBiosciences/pb-CpG-tools/README.md

 - `count`: This method is simplistic.
 For a given site, the number of reads with a modification score of >0.5 and <0.5 are counted and the modification probability is given as a percentage.

 The `-m, --modsites` flag determines which sites will be reported.
 - `denovo`: This option will only output a CG site if at least one read has a modification score > 0.
-Because of this, CG sites in the alignments with zero modification probability will not be reported.
+Because of this, any CG sites in the alignments with zero modification probability are not reported.
-- `reference`: This option will identify all CG sites in the reference and output all sites, regardless of modification scores.
-This mode does not ensure the aligned reads display a CG site (e.g., there may be sequence mismatches between reads and reference).
+- `reference`: This option will identify and output all CG sites found in the reference sequences.
+This allows reporting of CG sites with zero modification probability.
+However, this mode does not ensure that aligned reads also display a CG site (e.g., there could be sequence mismatches between the reads and reference).

 Using the `-a, --hap_tag` flag allows an arbitrary SAM tag to be used to identify haplotypes, rather than the default `HP` tag.
 The haplotype values must be `0`, `1`, and `2`, where `0` is not assigned/ambiguous.